jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 - Bundle size is critical (mobile, edge functions)
 - Happy path performance is paramount
 - Error rates are genuinely low (<0.1%)
+- You're at system boundaries where exceptions are expected

 **Choose neverthrow when:**

 - You need predictable performance
-- Error rates are moderate (0.1% - 10%)
+- Error rates are moderate (0.1% to 10%)
-- Bundle size is a reasonable concern
+- Bundle size is a reasonable concern but not critical
+- You want composability without runtime overhead

 **Choose Effect when:**

 - Complex orchestration outweighs performance cost
-- Consistent performance more important than peak performance
+- Consistent performance is more important than peak performance
 - Bundle size is not a constraint
+- You need sophisticated features (retries, timeouts, dependency injection)

 ## Error Recovery Patterns